jaxfry/Solace/JOURNAL.md

 - I soldered everything!
 Not much more to say then that.
 - I thought it wasn't working, but I forgot I made it so that past 10pm it would dim the display a lot and the viewing angle is terrible so I couldn't see it. :skull:
 - Need to modify the voice assistant code.
+# 12 August - Solder everything 100% (2 hours)
+- I soldered the speaker, the power jack, pi, dc-dc converter, JUST everything!
-# 13 August - Final Assembly and slight rewrite of the entire code!
-(4 hours)
+# 13 August - Final Assembly and rewrite of the entire code!
+(5 hours)
 - I finished the code for the voice assistant, and it works!
 - YAY!
 - Check readme for the final pictures :) I think it turned out great!